genesys/bold360-mobile-docs-ios/docs/advanced-topics/feedback/instant-feedback.md

 ## Overview
 Response specific feedback, provides the tool to review specific content quality and relevancy.
-When enabled, every AI response will be followed with a feedback UI element, as long as it valid for feedback submission.
+When enabled, every AI response will be followed with a feedback UI element, as long as it is valid for feedback submission.
 {: .overview }

 ---

 ## Instant feedback Configurations
-The feedback UI component is configurable, by bold360ai console configurations, and by SDK defined costomizations.
+The feedback UI component is configurable, by bold360ai console configurations.

 ### Admin console configurations
 {: .mb-4 }